tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/SDK 类问题/Android SDK_intl_en.md

-### What do I do if the client network is normal, while the access to COS over HTTP is very slow, or the error message “Connection reset” is reported?
+### What do I do if the client network is normal, while the access to COS over HTTP is very slow, or the error message "Connection reset" is reported?
 In some regions, carriers may hijack COS endpoints.
 Therefore, you are advised to access COS over HTTPS.

-### What do I do if `ETag` is not included in the `Complete Multipart Upload` request and an error message “400 Bad Request” is reported?
+### What do I do if `ETag` is not included in the `Complete Multipart Upload` request and an error message "400 Bad Request" is reported?
 The possible cause is that the `ETag` header is filtered out by the network.
 After the parts are uploaded, the SDK fails to parse the `ETag` parameter and reports the error in the Complete Multipart Upload operation.

 ### What do I do if `QCloudResultListener` or other callback functions did not work?